MOconnorUS/ece484_pinball/README.md

 11. 2 10k Ohm Resistors
 12. 2 1k Ohm Resistors
 13. Wires
+14. Aluminum Foil Tape/Conductive Tape
-14. The Arduino IDE which can be installed [here](https://www.arduino.cc/en/software)
+15. The Arduino IDE which can be installed [here](https://www.arduino.cc/en/software)
-15. Git which can be installed [here](https://git-scm.com/downloads)
+16. Git which can be installed [here](https://git-scm.com/downloads)

 ### WILL FILL OUT MORE CONTENTS FOR FINAL VERSION & WIKI WILL BE STRUCTURED WITH PROJECT DESIGN